Brian Hatfield

 Brian Allen Hatfield (born July 8, 1966) served in the Washington State Senate and the Washington State House of Representatives, representing the 19th Legislative District, a district that includes Cowlitz, Grays Harbor, Pacific, Lewis and Wahkiakum Counties.

-After serving ten years in the Washington State House of Representatives(1994–2004), Hatfield resigned in 2004 to work full-time for Lieutenant Governor Brad Owen.
+After being elected six times, never receiving less than 63.19% of the vote, and serving ten years in the Washington State House of Representatives(1994–2004), Hatfield resigned in 2004 to work full-time for Lieutenant Governor Brad Owen.

 He was appointed in 2006 to the Senate to replace Mark Doumit.
 He received 73.89% of the vote in the 2007 special election and was re-elected, without opposition, to a four-year term in 2008.
-In the Senate, Hatfield chaired the Agriculture, Water & Rural Economic Development Committee and serves on the Economic Development, Trade & Innovation Committee and the Ways & Means Committee.
+He was re-elected again, in 2012, receiving 62.16% of the vote.
+In the Senate, Hatfield chaired the Agriculture, Water & Rural Economic Development Committee and served on the Economic Development, Trade & Innovation Committee and the Ways & Means Committee.
 On September 1, 2015, Hatfield resigned to serve as Washington Governor Jay Inslee’s sector lead for forest products.
+In December of 2021, Hatfield was picked by Washington Secretary of State Steve Hobbs to serve as his Legislative Director.